dkimbel/nixos-config/README.md

 - Getting rid of a couple of notifications about 'sh' background processes that always show up on boot.
 The background processes themselves are valuable -- I'd like to keep them, just without notifications.
 - For some reason nix-darwin was frequently giving me errors about `/etc/bashrc` when I ran `/bin/build`, so I ended up adding a line to `/bin/build` that deletes `/etc/bashrc`.
 This is a hack, and requires `sudo` and therefore my password -- fairly inconvenient.
 - On rare occasion, kitty's dock icon will be a '?' instead of its proper icon.
 - On independent rare occasions, kitty will start up without displaying its usual prompt (and maybe not using fish at all?).
+This may only happen if I open it really quickly after my computer starts?